Michael Sis: Early life and education

-Sis earned a Bachelor of Philosophy degree in 1982 from the Moreau Seminary at the University of Notre Dame in Norte Dame, Indiana.
+Sis earned a Bachelor of Arts degree in philosophy degree in 1982 from the Moreau Seminary at the University of Notre Dame in Notre Dame, Indiana.
 Sis spent a summer of missionary service in Tanzania.
-He continued his studies in Rome, earning a Bachelor of Theology degree from the Pontifical Gregorian University and a Licentiate in Moral Theology from the Alphonsian Academy.
+He continued his studies in Rome, earning a Bachelor of Theology degree from the Pontifical Gregorian University and a Licentiate in Moral Theology from the Alphonsian Academy of the Pontifical Lateran University.
 While in Rome, Sis performed volunteer work with Ethiopian refugees.

 Priesthood

-Sis was ordained a priest by Bishop John E. McCarthy for the Diocese of Austin on July 19, 1986.

-After his ordination, Sis was assigned as the associate pastor at Cristo Rey Parish in Austin, Texas.
+Sis was ordained a priest by Bishop John E. McCarthy for the Diocese of Austin on July 19, 1986, at St. Louis Church in Austin, Texas.After his 1986 ordination, the diocese assigned Sis as associate pastor at Cristo Rey Parish in Austin.
 He took on the additional task of associate pastor in campus ministry at Texas A&M University in College Station, Texas in 1989.

-From 1990 to 1992, Sis served as the associate pastor at St. Mary's Cathedral Parish in Austin.
+From 1990 to 1992, Sis left Cristo Rey and the university to serve as the associate pastor at St. Mary's Cathedral Parish in Austin.
 He then returned to Texas A&M as associate pastor in 1992.
 Sis served as pastor at the university from 1993 to 2006.

 In 2006, Sis left Texas A&M to become the vocation director for the diocese.
-He was reassigned in 2009 as pastor of St. Thomas More Parish in Austin, then in 2010 was named the vicar general and moderator of the curia of the diocese until 2013.
-Sis also served on the Presbyteral Council, the Priest Personnel Board, the College of Consultors, the Vocation Team, the Permanent Diaconate Admissions Committee, and the Bishop's Advisory Council.
+He was reassigned in 2009 as pastor of St. Thomas More Parish in Austin, then in 2010 was named the vicar general and moderator of the curia of the diocese.
+Sis also served on the presbyteral council, the priest personnel board, the college of consultors, the Vocation Team, the Permanent Diaconate Admissions Committee, and the Bishop's Advisory Council.

 Bishop of San Angelo

-Pope Francis named Sis as the bishop of the Diocese of San Angelo on December 12, 2013.
+Pope Francis named Sis as the bishop of San Angelo on December 12, 2013.
 He was consecrated a bishop on January 27, 2014, by Archbishop Gustavo García-Siller; Bishop Michael Pfeifer and Bishop Joe S. Vásquez were the co-consecrators.
-The liturgy was celebrated in the Junell Center at Angelo State University in San Angelo, Texas Sis's father, Deacon Raymond Sis, assisted at the consecration.
+The liturgy was celebrated in the Junell Center at Angelo State University in San Angelo, Texas.
+Sis's father, Deacon Raymond Sis, assisted at the consecration.

+Sis in January 2019 released a list of 13 clerics from the diocese with credible accusations of sexual abuse of children.

+Viewpoints

+Anti-Semitism

+In December 2023, Sis organized an interfaith Hanukkah celebration to emphasize his condemnation of anti-semitism and support for Jews.